eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

   // split them into multiple if larger than max vector size combine_packs();

   // implemented?         -> depends on hardware
-  // profitable?  -> are all use and def in loop vectorizable? filter_packs();
+  // profitable?          -> are all use and def in loop vectorizable?
+  // cyclic dependencies? -> do the packs introduce cyclic dependencies? filter_packs();

   // hack the graph: replace the scalar ops with vector ops